 1. How long does SSF registration take?

-Usually between 2 to 5 working days, if all documents are complete.
+Usually between 2 to 3 hours of a working day, if all documents are complete.

 2. Can I register a company with just one employee?